yhsure/blog/content/thoughts/maintenance.md

 We should always ask: what, exactly, is being maintained?
 “Is it the thing itself,” Graham and Thrift ask, “or the negotiated order that surrounds it, or some ‘larger’ entity?”
 Often the answer is all of the above.

 We should also remember that the preservation of our world — the human one — is sometimes at odds with caring for the ecological context.
 Perhaps not every road _should_ be repaired.
-Geographer Caitlin DeSilvey encourages us to embrace entropy within the built world, to ask ourselves _for whom_ we engage in preservation, and to consider cultivating an acceptance of “curated decay” where appropriate.
+Geographer Caitlin DeSilvey encourages us to embrace [[thoughts/entropy|entropy]] within the built world, to ask ourselves _for whom_ we engage in preservation, and to consider cultivating an acceptance of “curated decay” where appropriate.

 ### Dust: domestic maintenance, housework, care work